How Did Our 58 Counties Get Their Names?

 Created 1851.
 Named after the mining town of Nevada City, a name derived from the term “Sierra Nevada.”
 The word nevada in Spanish means “snowy” or “snowcovered.”

 Created 1889.
-This county was given the name of Orange for its extensive orange groves.
+This county was given the name of Orange to sound like a semi-tropical paradise in order to encourage immigration.

 Created 1851.
 Placer is probably a contraction of the words plaza de oro (the place of gold) and in Spanish means “a place near a river where gold is found.”
 The county derived its name from the numerous places where the method of extracting gold from the earth, called placer mining, was practiced.